-With Instant 6.4.0.2-4.1 release, you can disable split-tunnel configuration for the centralized, L2 subnets.
+Starting with Instant 6.4.0.2-4.1.0.0 release, you can disable split-tunnel configuration for the centralized, L2 subnets.
 When split-tunnel is enabled, a VPN user can access a public network and a local LAN or WAN network at the same time through the same physical network connection.
 By default, the split-tunnel function is enabled for all centralized, L2 DHCP profiles.